konflux-ci/e2e-tests/docs/Guidelines.md

 * `klog` level can be controled via `KLOG_VERBOSITY` environment variable.
 For
   example: `KLOG_VERBOSITY=9 ./mage runE2ETests` would output `curl` commands issued via Kubernetes client from sigs.k8s.io/controller-runtime
+* To quickly debug a test, you can run only the desired suite.
+Example: `./bin/e2e-appstudio --ginkgo.focus="e2e-demos-suite"`
+* Split tests in different scenarios.
+Will be better to debug a small scenario than a very big one

 ## Debuggability